YINI-lang/YINI-spec/README.md

 ---

 **^YINI ≡**
-> Aims to be as Simple, Structured, and Human-friendly configuration format as possible.
+> Designed to be simple, structured, and human-friendly.

 [yini-lang.org](https://yini-lang.org) · [YINI on GitHub](https://github.com/YINI-lang)